brean/docker-ros/README.md

 You just change the code and build it inside the devcontainer and then copy the `.uf2`-file to your pico.
 Take a look at the `compose.yml` file to see how volumes are used to support the deveopment.

+Note that MicroROS only provides a limited number of services (normally just one in the generic configuration!)

+# Part 8: Image and Video streaming
+TODO: Easy: stream images directly, rqt-image-view

+TODO: WebRTC and Web-Output

-# Part 8: Include a webserver to control a robot
+# Part 9: Include a webserver to control a robot
 TODO: include https://github.com/brean/svelte-robot-control and gazebo

-# Part 9: Dependency Management
+# Part 10: Dependency Management
 TODO: discuss where to install what dependencies and show options like autoproj, vcs, ...

-# Part 10: Deploy to a robot
+# Part 11: Deploy to a robot
 On your robot you want to know exactly what software is running.
 Its often the case that, after testing and deploying to your robot you make changes specifically for your system on it.
 These changes sometimes do not find their way back into documentation or your code base.
 So instead lets look at different ways to deploy Docker images to the robot.

 ### versioning